How to integrate Lexoffice MCP with LangChain

 Introduction

 This guide walks you through connecting Lexoffice to LangChain using the Composio tool router.
-By the end, you'll have a working Lexoffice agent that can generate and send new client invoices, summarize monthly expense reports, list overdue payments from customers, sync latest bank transactions with accounts through natural language commands.
+By the end, you'll have a working Lexoffice agent that can generate and send new client invoices, summarize monthly expense reports, list overdue payments from customers through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Lexoffice account through Composio's Lexoffice MCP server.